stefam/aws-ecs-fargate/README.md

 # Introduction
 This project aims to help you to quickly get started with a .NET Core client-server application on AWS ECS Fargate platform behind a public Application Load Balancer in its own private subnet.
 The infrastructure creation is automated through GitHub Actions so with a little configuration and a single click you can create the whole infrastructure on your AWS account.

 Note: .NET Core is not a limitation.
-As you will see by using containers you can develop your application using the framework of your preference
+As you will see by using containers you can develop your application using the framework of your preference.

 Below we will see a few steps you need to follow to get your environment up and running.